 In his 20's Mason was the drummer and harmonist with the Blueberries, drumming occasionally with a variety of other bands including Paul K. & the Weathermen.
-In the late 90's he opened a tour for Michelle Shocked in a trio with Wilco alum and Gourds member Max Johnston.
-In 2000 Mason became a midday Host and DJ at WRVG - a public radio station mixing roots music and AAA programming in Central Kentucky.
-He shifted into a full time piano gig in 2003, which continued through 2011.
-During this time he collaborated with Azniv Korkejian (Bedouine) in a piano/vocal duo, playing classic jazz and favorites from the New Orleans repertoire.
+Episodes of note include a tour opening for Michelle Shocked in a trio with Max Johnston (the Gourds, Wilco), and a stint as a midday Host and DJ at WRVG - a public radio station mixing roots music and AAA programming in Central Kentucky.
+During the aughts he played with Lexington favorites the Swells and the Big Maracas, and collaborated with Azniv Korkejian (Bedouine) in a piano/vocal duo, playing classic jazz and favorites from the New Orleans repertoire.

-Mason's music has been featured in the 2018 Composers Now festival in NYC, the 2015 Choreo/Comp showcase at the Brooklyn Center for the Performing Arts, a 2014 Brooklyn production of Becky Shaw, and the independent films Its the Fuller Brush Man (2017) and Hitting the Cycle (2012).
-He also contributed music to the documentary Diana's Hair Ego REMIX for Day Without Art 2017.
+Mason's music has been featured in the 2018 Composers Now festival in NYC, the 2015 Choreo/Comp showcase at the Brooklyn Center for the Performing Arts, a 2014 Brooklyn production of Becky Shaw, and the films Its the Fuller Brush Man (2017), Hitting the Cycle (2012), and Diana's Hair Ego REMIX for Day Without Art 2017.

 While music has been the main focus over the years, Andy also produces work as a painter, print-maker, and photographer.

 "An expert pop outing full of deftly played, articulately written and crisply produced songs.
 Imagine the cunning songcraft and vocal finesse of Squeeze's early-'80s records but with arrangements that favor a more traditional, almost parlor-style pop setting, and you have an idea..."